pcal43/mob-filter/CONFIG.md

 #### `lightLevel`
 Two integers between 0 and 16.
 True if mob is spawning in a lightLevel within the range.

+#### `skylightLevel`
+Two integers 0 and 15, inclusive.
+True if a mob is spawning on a block whose [Sky Light level](https://minecraft.wiki/w/Light#Sky_light) is within the range.
+Rule only exists for Minecraft versions 1.20.1 and above.

 #### `moonPhase`
 List of integers between 1 (Full Moon) and 8, inclusive, [indicating a phase of the moon](https://minecraft.fandom.com/wiki/Moon).
 True if mob is spawning when the moon is at a phase number that is in the list.